 For many Iowa animals, the stark landscape – bare trees and a bright white groundcover – makes them stand out more in the winter, which is good news for those who enjoy watching wildlife.
-But for a few Iowa critters, winter is a time for them to blend in with the scenery.
+However, for a few Iowa critters, winter is a time for them to blend in with the scenery.

 They may have “rabbit” in their name, but Iowa’s jackrabbits are actually hares, related more to the snowshoe hare than the cottontail rabbit.
 Come winter, jackrabbits shed their summer fur – brownish-gray speckled with brownish black and a white tail – to make way for their white winter coat.
 The only coloring left is black on the tips of the jackrabbit’s ears and a light gray tinge to the ears and back.
 The changing coat allows the jackrabbit to hide better in the conditions that different seasons bring.